The Smithy Lane Stompers

 There will be no music at The Meister tonite!

-Mike the Strummer was sweet ... he was reluctant to impose on a friend -
+The Strummer was sympathetically sweet & obliging ... he was reluctant to impose on a friend -

 'I'm sure we all very much appreciate your hosting our Thursday night jazz